PNNL-Comp-Mass-Spec/MSGFPlus_MASIC_Toolbox/Readme.txt

 	- Used to convert .Raw files to mzXML files

-Steps for using the toobox
+Steps for using the toolbox
 1) Place the Thermo .Raw files to analyze in the WorkDir folder

 2) Place the desired Fasta file in the FASTA folder